ScottLogic/blog/_posts/2025-04-13-img-and-accessibility.md

 ##The Takeaways

-- Don't skip writing descriptive `alt`.
-It should describe what is the content of the image;
+- Don't skip writing a descriptive `alt`.
+It should describe what the content of the image is;
 - Don't start your `alt` with "An image of".
 It's redundant;
 - Don't simply quote a line from the main text.
 That's unhelpful;
 - Don't skip specifying the image height to improve page-load smoothness;